andreivisan/xslim.github.io/_posts/2014-04-09-more-javascriptcore-benchmarking.md

 ---
-layout: post
-published: true
-title: More JavaScriptCore benchmarking
+title: More JavaScriptCore benchmarking on iOS7
-comments: true
-description: null
 tags:
   - javascript
   - objc
   - benchmarking